Commodoor64/Algorithms-and-Data-Structures/0_byte/code/readme.txt

-Github isn't letting me store empty folders in here.
+[this is repeated here as a placeholder so the folder isn't deleted] Github isn't letting me store empty folders in here.

 In my program all of the empty folders are created in the "code" folder